google/osv-scanner/docs/README.md

 # README
-The [OSV-Scanner docs](https://google.github.io/osv-scanner) are hosted on a [GitHub page](https://pages.github.com/) and are built from the `last-stable` branch.
-If you read the documentation on another branch (for instance, main) you may encounter documentation for features that have not been released.
+The [OSV-Scanner docs](https://google.github.io/osv-scanner) are hosted on a [GitHub page](https://pages.github.com/).

+Changes in documentation, new features, etc. are added to the [working folder](working/).
+Docs in the working folder do not represent the current release of OSV-Scanner.

 ## Running docs locally
 To run docs locally, you will need [Jekyll](https://jekyllrb.com/docs/installation/) on your machine.